 A stunned family greets Sankofa.
 “I would also like a change of clothes,” Sankofa said.
 “I have been wearing these garments for a week.”
 The woman smiled gratefully and nodded.
 Sankofa guessed the woman was about ten years her senior, maybe even fifteen.
 “Something like what you are wearing now?” the woman asked.
 Sankofa grinned at this.
 “Yes, if possible,” she said.
 “I like to wear our people’s style.”
 The woman seemed to relax.
 “I know.
 We all know.”
 “My name is known here?”
 Sankofa asked, the answer being obvious.”

 It is a beautifully written burst of a story.
-It is full of so much joy, love, and power, and by the end of it, there is some resolution, although it might not be what you would think.
+It is full of joy, love, and power, and there is some resolution by the end of it.
+However, it might not be what you would think.

 Check out Remote Contol so that you can love it as much as I did.

 If You Liked This – Please Share the Love